Gene Stratton-Porter: Marriage and family

 Charles Porter, who had numerous business interests, became a wealthy and successful businessman.
 Of Scots-Irish descent, he was the son and oldest child of Elizabeth and John P. Porter, a doctor.
 Charles owned an interest in a drugstore in Fort Wayne, Indiana, which he sold soon after his marriage, and also owned drugstores in Decatur and Geneva.
 He also owned and operated farms, a hotel, and a restaurant.
 Porter and other investors organized the Bank of Geneva in 1895.
 He also became a Trenton Oil Company investor.
 At one time he had more than sixty oil wells drilled on his land.

 Gene and Charles Porter's only child, a daughter, named Jeannette, was born on August 27, 1887, when the Porters were living in Decatur, Indiana.
 The family moved to Geneva, in Adams County, Indiana, in 1888.
 Charles pursued various business interests and traveled extensively, while Gene stayed at home.
 Gene took pride in her family and maintaining a home, but she opposed the restrictive, traditional marriages of her era and grew bored and restless.
 She maintained her independence through the pursuit of her lifelong interests in nature and birdlife, and began by writing about these subjects to earn her own income.
 In time, she became an independently wealthy novelist, nonfiction writer, and film producer.

 Stratton-Porter had four grandchildren, two granddaughters, and two grandsons.
-The Porters' daughter, Jeannette, married G. Blaine Monroe in 1909 and had two daughters: Jeannette Helen Monroe was born on November 27, 1911; Gene Stratton Monroe was born on March 22, 1914.
+The Porters' daughter, Jeannette, married G. Blaine Monroe in 1909 and had two daughters: Jeannette Helen Monroe was born on November 27, 1911; Gene Stratton Monroe was born on March 22, 1914, and became a film actor under the stage name Gene Stratton, starring in silent films based on three of her grandmother's books.
 The Monroes divorced in 1920, and then Jeannette and her two daughters moved to Los Angeles, California, to live with Stratton-Porter, who had moved there in 1919.
 On June 6, 1923, Jeannette married James Leo Meehan, a film producer, who was Stratton-Porter's business associate.
+Meehan attempted to help the daughter Gene Stratton Monroe find work in talking pictures by encouraging her to act on stage at Harold Lloyd's showcase, Beverly Hills Little Theatre for Professionals, and naming her in his column for the Motion Picture Herald called "From Hollywood," saying she wanted more film work, particularly in new films based on her grandmother's books.

 After the death of her brother, Lemon Stratton, in late 1915, Stratton-Porter became the guardian of his daughter, Leah Mary Stratton.
 Leah lived with Stratton-Porter for several years after Leah's father's death.